-** About the data in this release: planned leisure trips based on RAC survey conducted w/c 9 December 2019 by Ragdoll Research of drivers’ travel plans (sample size 1,600 UK motorists who are planning on driving across the surveyed period); congestion and road-specific information based on INRIX data.
+* About the data in this release: planned leisure trips based on RAC survey conducted 9-14 December 2021 by Ragdoll Research of drivers’ travel plans (sample size 1,400 UK motorists who are planning on driving across the surveyed period); congestion and road-specific information based on INRIX data.
 Globally, INRIX analyses 500 Terabytes of data from 300 million different sources covering over 5 million miles of road.
 The data used is the congested or uncongested status of every segment of road for every minute of the day

 Getaway-related resources for media

 An animation, suitable for embedding online, highlighting the checks drivers should make to avoid breaking down can be downloaded here: https://media.rac.co.uk/images/rac-winter-forces-animation-1551495

 A vehicle checks infographic, courtesy of National Highways, can be downloaded from here: https://dmscdn.vuelio.co.uk/publicitem/0164cfaa-7158-48be-9007-7775f7a5c792